The future of local banking services and access to cash

-A shorter briefing Brexit: the financial settlement – a summary covers what the settlement is and how much it might cost.
-The summary briefing was updated in July 2022 and contains more recent estimates of the cost of the financial settlement.
+A shorter briefing Brexit: the financial settlement – a summary covers what the settlement and how much might cost and payments that have been made.
+The summary briefing was updated in July 2024.

 In the financial settlement (the settlement), the UK and EU have set out how they will settle their outstanding financial obligations to each other.
 The obligations arise out of the UK’s participation in the EU budget and broader aspects of its EU membership.